dotlang/language/Enhancements.md

 int x = myclass.method1();
 myclass.tuple1 t = some_method();
 alias tt = myclass.tuple1;
+or: type tt = const int&;
 ```
 And when are two tuple types equal?
 When their member-types are the equal.
 So maybe mytuple and myclass.tuple1 are equal.
 using `myclass.tuple1` as a data type is better than `tuple1` because at least we know the source of `tuple1`.
 Example: `alias MYT = MyClass; auto x = MYT.new(10);` Type alias is not a new type/object, it's just an alias.
 Tuple can help us enforce single return value. even if func returns multiple, it will be a tuple and compiler will handle it transparently.

-? - Think about *stack/heap allocation* notation.
+Y - Think about *stack/heap allocation* notation.
 Do we need different notations?
 We have a single notation like `alloc` (to be decided later), which does allocation for you.
 You can either store the address or a reference to that address.
 But this will be ambiguous.
 Developer should not let compiler decide.
 He should have the power to say what he wants.
 `auto x = class1.new()`.
 But this is complexity.
 Let's just declare we need allocate memory for this class and have a reference to the class.
 With `*` we accept possibility of `int** x` but we can easily ban it, it's not banned in go.
 Who decides where to allocate?
 User of the class?
 Class developer?
 Compiler?
 It's not good to let compiler decide.
 But it makes thing less complex.
 Let the user and developer write their code (new, allocate, &x...).
 Then compiler will decide what to do.
 If user has a non-pointer data to a class instance, `x=y` will do a full-copy of memory (doesn't matter whether its on heap or stack). if `class1* x = ...; class1* y = x;` will just copy reference from x to y.
 So from developer perspective, there are classes and references.
 It doesn't matter where data is stored, only important thing is that data of type `class1` is sent by value while `class1*` is reference.
 We want to be general and orthogonal but we also want to be simple with min rules.
 We don't want to have 10 rules about where something will be allocated.
 What if I request stack allocation but `new` returns something which is on heap or vice versa?
 In C++ the usert decides where to allocate the instance of the object.
 `int x = 12` this clearly has to be allocated on stack. compiler will translate this to: `int x = int.new(12);`